beetbox/beets/docs/plugins/zero.rst

 ===========

 The ``zero`` plugin allows you to null fields in files' metadata tags.
 Fields can be nulled unconditionally or conditioned on a pattern match.
+It works in two independent modes - blacklist and whitelist.
+You can only choose one option, however blacklist is the default.
 For example, the plugin can strip useless comments like "ripped by MyGreatRipper."

 To use the ``zero`` plugin, enable the plugin in your configuration (see :ref:`using-plugins`).